simongonzalezdc/kyanite.sh/docs/prd_markdown.md

 ### Product Vision

-LyricForge is a **local-first, AI-powered terminal user interface (TUI) application** that transforms the songwriting process by combining professional songwriting pedagogy with beautiful visual design and intelligent AI assistance.
+noise.sh is a **local-first, AI-powered terminal user interface (TUI) application** that transforms the songwriting process by combining professional songwriting pedagogy with beautiful visual design and intelligent AI assistance.
 It empowers songwriters to create authentic, human-quality lyrics while maintaining complete privacy and ownership of their creative work.

 ### Key Differentiators